 What we don’t: Challenging to drive in heavy chop.

 Counterpart to the popular unisex Rustler, the Blizzard Sheeva 10 is a well-rounded and approachable design for progressing intermediate through expert skiers.
-With an updated construction that now includes Titanal running along the edge of the ski’s entire length, along with some adjustments to its sidecut and profile, the 2024 Sheeva 10 is powerful when you want to push it yet predictable and forgiving when you’re just out for a cruise.
+With Titanal running along the edge of the ski’s entire length, along with some adjustments to its sidecut and profile last season, the latest Sheeva 10 is powerful when you want to push it yet predictable and forgiving when you’re just out for a cruise.
 The ski is constructed with the brand’s Trueblend Free core, which utilizes poplar, paulownia, and beech woods for an effective balance of stability, flexibility, weight, and durability.
 It’s a surprisingly lightweight and nimble ski that thrives in soft snow—whether that’s corduroy, fresh powder, or soft chop.
 And on the groomers, it’s fun to carve (especially considering its 102mm waist) and can rip when you want to.

 While the Blizzard Sheeva 10 is impressively versatile, it has some limitations.
-For one, it requires focus and intention to drive this ski through heavy chop—it’s not as intuitive as it is on piste or through untracked powder.
-It’s also not the most stable ski on hardpack: While it grips nicely, our testers found that the Sheeva chattered if they drove it too hard on firm groomed snow (hard chargers may prefer the slightly stiffer unisex Rustler 10 instead).
+For one, it requires focus and intention to drive this ski through heavy chop—it’s not as intuitive as it is on-piste or through untracked powder.
+It’s also not the most stable ski on hardpack: While it grips nicely, we found that the Sheeva chattered when driven too hard on firm groomed snow (hard chargers may prefer the slightly stiffer unisex Rustler 10 instead).
 All told, despite a few nitpicks, we think the Sheeva 10 is one of the most well-rounded skis on the market, and particularly for those who spend a fair amount of time off trail.
-And one final note: The Sheeva series also includes the narrower, frontside-oriented Sheeva 9 and the Sheeva 11, which is a dedicated powder ski with a 112-millimeter waist...
-Read in-depth review
+And one final note: The Sheeva series also includes the narrower, frontside-oriented Sheeva 9 and the Sheeva 11, which is a dedicated powder ski with a 112-millimeter waist.

 See the Blizzard Sheeva 10